CrimsonAS/rengine/README.md

 support HTML/CSS style layer composition.
 That means:
  - CSS keyframe animations
  - CSS filters (grayscale, blur, etc)
+ - (not the css parsing and logic itself, just the rendering and animation primitives for it)
  - only textures and solids
  - "dumb" 3D support
  - replacable backends to handle windowsystem/eventloop/input